 Business Continuity Plans

-Contracts were reviewed and analyzed in sync with changes and updates with the business continuity measures an organization took to overcome the challenges of the COVID-19 pandemic.
+Therefore, contracts were reviewed and analyzed in sync with changes and updates with the business continuity measures an organization took to overcome the challenges of the COVID-19 pandemic.
 This made contracts more reasonable, effective, and secured from the potential risks that it might pose.

-With the turn of the new pandemic effect, non-performances and amendments to deadline took a major role in every organization which saw clients and organizations encountering losses to file for litigation and find measures to tackle the obligations.
+Hence, with the turn of the new pandemic effect, non-performances and amendments to deadline took a major role in every organization which saw clients and organizations encountering losses to file for litigation and find measures to tackle the obligations.
 Comprehensive contract management helps support litigation and at times provided the means to tackle and confront obstacles.

 Work From Home

 Work From Home became the new normal and contract obligations moving to homes rather than in workplaces made security a huge concern.
-However, with the best in technology through the cloud and centralized repositories, Work From Home became more feasible and manageable.
+However, with the best in technology through the cloud and centralized repositories, Since, Work From Home became more feasible and manageable.

 Force Majeure became definitive worldwide to protect the business, avoid risks and loss in costs much more than expected.
-The organization analyzed contracts which on an urgent basis suffered from non-performance due to the global lockdown and moved to be protected under force majeure and other contract obligation protective clauses.
+But, the organization analyzed contracts which on an urgent basis suffered from non-performance due to the global lockdown and moved to be protected under force majeure and other contract obligation protective clauses.

 Globally Interlinked to Virtual Assistants